At Nike, sustainability is in our DNA.

 Nike is also a founding member of the Sustainability Air Freight Alliance, a group formed in 2019 with a focus on driving improvements and transparency in data within the air freight industry.
 We are also a founding member of Clean Cargo, a leadership initiative dedicated to reducing the environmental impacts of global good transportation and promoting responsible shipping.

-For more information on Nike’s commitment to celebrating Earth Day everyday, read our executive summary of our FY19 impact report here.
+For more information on Nike’s commitment to a more sustainable future, read our executive summary of our FY19 impact report here.